fabric/fabric/sites/www/installing.rst

 the test suite), you may also need to install some or all of the following
 packages:

 ..
-FIXME: Update for modern
+TODO: Update for modern

 * `git <http://git-scm.com>`_, in order to obtain some of the other dependencies below;